amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ##### Allure

-The Allure Reporter creates [Allure](http://allure.qatools.ru/) test reports which is an HTML generated website with all necessary information to debug your test results and take a look on error screenshots.
+The Allure Reporter creates [Allure](https://docs.qameta.io/allure/) test reports which is an HTML generated website with all necessary information to debug your test results and take a look on error screenshots.
 Add allure to the reporters array in config file and define the output directory of the allure reports.

 To generate and view an allure report locally, run `npm run allure-report`.
 A typical Allure report will look like this

 ![ScreenShot](https://github.com/amiya-pattnaik/snapshots/blob/master/allure-report.png)

-Allure has several other reporting tools optimized for the CI server of your choice.
-You can [view the documentation here](http://wiki.qatools.ru/display/AL/Reporting).

 ##### junit/xunit